 "We believe that the use of real-time and retrospective data from continuous glucose monitoring can be utilized with inpatients/ ICU settings to increase time spent in target glycemic range," says Caitlin Omoregie, PA-C, the study's principal investigator.
 “We also think that access to this data can reduce the frequency of health care worker exposure to COVID- 19 patients without compromising glycemic control."

-For the study, COVID-19 patients with diabetes in intensive care at UH Cleveland Medical Center, UH Ahuja Medical Center, UH Geauga Medical Center and UH Portage Medical Center will be enrolled – 46 patients at main campus and 18 patients at each community hospital.
+For the study, COVID-19 patients with diabetes in intensive care at UH Cleveland Medical Center, UH Ahuja Medical Center, UH Geauga Medical Center, a campus of UH Regional Hospitals and UH Portage Medical Center will be enrolled – 46 patients at main campus and 18 patients at each community hospital.
 To determine whether CGM monitoring in somehow different for COVID-19 patients than for other intensive care patients with diabetes, the team will also test the CGM approach with six diabetic patients from the Heart Failure Intensive Care Unit at UH Cleveland Medical Center.

 As preparation for the study, teams are being trained via online lectures for remote viewing.
 These lectures are available several times each week so that involved team members may participate at their convenience, but before they use CGM device with a patient in their care.
 Participants complete quizzes and surveys after each lecture session.

 To be clear: The use of the CGM device does not mean the intensive care patients will never get the traditional finger stick glucose check.

 "The ICU nursing staff will additionally collect point-of-care finger glucose readings every four hours or as they are scheduled to enter the patient's room for standard of care in the ICU setting," Ms. Omoregie says.